McAdam station: Railway Pie

-The station was known for its "railway pies".
+The station was known for its "Railway pies".
 An early 1900s Boston News newspaper article notes that the station was famous for its pies.
-Customers would frequent the lunch counter which seats 65 people on stools at a W-shaped Arborite counter and would order coffee and "railroad pie".
+Customers would frequent the lunch counter which seats 65 people on stools at a W-shaped Arborite counter and would order coffee and "railway pie".
 One author notes that a particular type of "railway pie" was similar to a Boston cream pie.
 The decline of rail traffic in the 1950s led to the eventual closure of the lunch counter.
 The tradition of the railway pies was revived in 2010 as a fund-raising effort for the station.
 This continued until 2019 when the time commitment became too much for the older volunteers of the event.
 The station has since published a cookbook about railway pies as a continuation of the tradition.
 It notes that these pies were cut into five pieces, each measuring a perfect 72 degrees.
+Since 2023, railway pies have been served again on Sundays at the lunch counter, run by the McAdam Station Museum.